What is the average salary in Honolulu, HI?

 Software Engineer

-Software engineers design and develop software.
-They work for tech companies and startups.
-They create applications and systems to meet user needs.
+Software Engineers in Honolulu design and develop software.
+They work for tech companies like Oracle and Intel.
+They write code, test software, and fix bugs.

 Find Software Engineer jobs in Honolulu, HI